IPS501: Taiwan Government and Politics

 Luo, K.W., 2025.
 Redistributing Power: Land Reform, Rural Cooptation, and Grassroots Regime Institutions in Authoritarian Taiwan.
 Comparative Political Studies, 58(2), pp.227-260.

-• Developmental state / economic statecraft
+• Developmental state / economic statecraft in Taiwan or East Asia

 Rigger, 2011, Ch 3